StableCredit/docs/docs/contracts/StableCredit/StableCredit.md

 > StableCredit contract

 Extends the ERC20 standard to include mutual credit functionality where users can mint tokens into existence by utilizing their lines of credit.
-Credit defaults result in the transfer of the outstanding credit balance to the network debt balance.
+Credit defaults result in the transfer of the outstanding credit balance to the lost debt balance.

 *Restricted functions are only callable by network operators.*